JongWasTaken/moremechanics/README.md

 A work-in-progress mod in my MoreMods series.

 # A TODO list of sorts
-- Redstone clock block
+- Write loot tables for every block
-  - needs visuals and polish
-- Fix or remove chunk loader
-- nature's compass
- - needs icons for back/next
+- Write crafting recipes for every item
- - implement search

 ## License
 MIT License